FAQ: Certification Renewal - Electrical FSR

 The program changes mean that only those FSRs who are actively practicing within BC and who have up-to-date knowledge will remain certified.
 This will help create a more level playing field among FSRs and create additional value for their certification.

-Further, it will provide current and future employers, clients and the general public with assurance that FSRs have the necessary up-to-date knowledge of the Act, codes and regulations to effectively complete their jobs.
-By renewing and providing Technical Safety BC with current contact information, FSRs will also ensure that they receive current safety and regulatory information in a simple and timely manner, critical for their work.
+Further, it will provide current and future employers, clients and the general public with assurance that FSRs have the necessary up-to-date knowledge of the Act, codes and regulations to effectively perform regulated work.
+By renewing and providing Technical Safety BC with current contact information, FSRs will receive current safety and regulatory information critical for their work in a simple and timely manner.

-Through the renewal process, Technical Safety BC will gain a more accurate understanding of the number and segment of the industry that are actively practicing in BC.
-This will assist with labour market planning.
+Through the renewal process, Technical Safety BC will gain a more accurate understanding of the number of certified individuals currently working in BC.
+This will assist with labour market planning and determining where skill shortages exist.

 Yes, if you have a contractor’s licence and FSR certificate you will need to renew both your licence and your certificate.
-Your contractor’s licence is your business licence to operate, and your FSR certificate allows you, as an individual, to work on behalf of your business to make declarations.
+Your contractor’s licence is your business licence to operate, and your FSR certificate allows you, as an individual, to make declarations for regulated work on behalf of your business.

 Your certificate will expire on the first day of your birth month in 2021, regardless of when you renew it before July 31, 2019.
 Choosing the first day of your birth month instead of your exact birth date was done to protect your personal information.

-FSRs who renew their certificate of qualification before the deadline of July 31, 2019, and continue to renew their certification every three years will not be required to write an exam, to renew their certificate.
+FSRs who renew their certificate of qualification before the deadline of July 31, 2019, and continue to renew their certification every three years will not be required to write an exam to renew their certificate.
+FSRs who let their certification expire and wait beyond the next renewal cycle may be required to complete an exam as part of the certificate reinstatement process.

 The requirements and deadlines are as follows: